Pranuthi23/Credibility_MultimodalData/README.md

 python main.py dataset=avmnist experiment=avmnist_weighted_mean batch_size=128
 ```

-## Currently Supported Late Fusion Methods
+## Currently Supported and under development Late Fusion Methods
-- Weighted Mean
+- [x] Weighted Mean
-- RatSPN with dirichlet leaves.
+- [x] RatSPN with dirichlet leaves.
 This does not seem to be learning - **needs debugging**.
-Next steps
+- [x] EinsumNet with Dirichlet and Binomial leaves
+- [x] Try Categorical leaf with gumbel softmax
-    - [ ] Try Replacing with Gaussians
+- [ ] Try using with Gaussians in feature space - EarlyFusion
 - [ ] Implement joint distribution over y, y_i for PC

+The current training methodology involves independent training of combination function and unimodal predictors.
+Joint training seems unstable for PCs.

-    - [ ] Try Categorical leaf with gumbel softmax
+- [ ] Try using warmstart, independent training and then fine tuning